testcontainers/testcontainers-node/docs/supported-container-runtimes.md

 **Port forwarding delays: [https://github.com/abiosoft/colima/issues/71](https://github.com/abiosoft/colima/issues/71)**

-You have a container which binds a port, and once bound logs a message saying "Ready".
-You would expect to be able to connect to the port once that log message is received.
-However the way Colima works is it periodically checks for exposed ports, and then port forwards them.
+The way Colima works is it periodically checks for exposed ports, and then forwards them.
 This means there can be a delay of several seconds before you can connect to the container port.
 Attempts to do so before the port is forwarded result in connection refused errors.
 This means wait strategies such as waiting for a health check or a log message are insufficient when using Colima.

-Workarounds:

-Use a composite wait strategy, where you can additionally wait for a port to be bound, on top of an existing wait strategy.
+You can use a composite wait strategy to additionally wait for a port to be bound, on top of an existing wait strategy.
 For example:

 ```javascript
 const { GenericContainer, Wait } = require("testcontainers");